 Mangrove forests are valuable coastal ecosystems in tropical coastal regions around the world.
 Mangrove restoration projects, aimed at restoring important values of mangrove forests after degradation, often fail because hydrological conditions are disregarded.

-In a long-term research project, in collaboration with Wageningen University (The Netherlands), we are investigating what the most important hydrological drivers of mangroves are and how these can better be taken into account in mangrove restoration projects.
+In a long-term research project, in collaboration with colleagues at Wageningen University (The Netherlands), we are investigating what the most important hydrological drivers of mangroves are and how these can better be taken into account in mangrove restoration projects.

 - Van Loon et al. (2016) – Hydrological Classification, a Practical Tool for Mangrove Restoration – PloS one

 - Van Loon et al. (2007) – Hydrological classification in mangrove areas: A case study in Can Gio, Vietnam – Aquatic Botany